fxyxhf/fxyxhf.github.io/_pages/about.md

 </div>
 </div>

-**Development of an Experimental Demonstration Instrument Based on Kirchhoff's Law of Thermal Radiation**
+**Development of an Experimental Demonstration Instrument Based on Kirchhoff's Law of Thermal Radiation(Innovation and Entrepreneurship Training Program for College Students in Jilin Province)**

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">2023.06-2025.06</div><img src='images/20241124140812.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' style="text-align: justify;" markdown="1">
 <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-We have developed a thermal radiation experimental instrument that can eliminate the influence of thermal convection by making the thermal convection during the heat transfer process controllable.
-Using this instrument, we have studied the effects of factors such as object material, color, distance, and roughness on thermal radiation, and quantitatively obtained the absorption capacity of different materials for radiation through the calculation of blackness.
+Relying on this project and the Jilin Higher Education Society's Higher Education Research Project “Research on the Construction of Innovative Research University Physics Experiment First-class Curriculum System in the Context of the New Era”, we made a thermal radiation experimental apparatus that can eliminate the influence of thermal convection by controlling the thermal convection in the process of heat transfer.
+We used the apparatus to study the influence of thermal radiation by the object's material, color, distance, roughness and other factors, and quantified the radiation absorption capacity of different materials through the calculation of blackness.
+I am **mainly responsible for** the preliminary plan, the design of the overall device, as well as the installation, debugging and maintenance of the hardware part of the work, etc. The paper has been included in the “**Jilin University 2025 College Students Innovation and Entrepreneurship Training Program Outstanding Thesis Collection**”.
 </div>
 </div>